Mobile Legends: Bang Bang Women's Invitational

-The Mobile Legends: Bang Bang Women's Invitational (stylized as MWI) and commonly referred to as MWI is an annual world championship series for the female professional leagues of the Multiplayer online battle arena (MOBA) mobile game Mobile Legends: Bang Bang.
+The Mobile Legends: Bang Bang Women's International (stylized and commonly referred to as MWI) and formerly known as Mobile Legends: Bang Bang Women's Invitational is an annual world championship series for the female professional leagues of the Multiplayer online battle arena (MOBA) mobile game Mobile Legends: Bang Bang.
 MWI has been hosted by Moonton since its first season in 2022 and by 2024, the tournament was included in the Esports World Cup.
 It is the most important championship for the female division in MLBB, held mostly coinciding the Mobile Legends: Bang Bang Mid Season Cup.

 In 2022, the first MWI Championship featured two from the top three most-competitive regions in MLBB, Indonesia, Philippines, and Malaysia with direct invites being delivered to Laos, Singapore and Cambodia.
 In its inaugural season, the female division of Indonesian organization Bigetron Alpha, Bigetron Era won the inaugural MWI 2022 championship 3–1 over co-patriots GPX Basreng.

 In 2024, MWI was inaugurated as one of the two divisions for MLBB in the 2024 Esports World Cup and since its inception, it has followed different group and playoff bracket stages with the most-recent tournament—MWI 2025—following the GSL tournament format for the wildcard and group stage while it follows a single-elimination tournament for the knockout stage.

 Team Vitality (formerly Bigetron Era) and Indonesia are the most-successful team and region in MWI, winning 2 titles back-to-back from 2022 to 2023.